-In Trinidad and Tobago, the chadon beni (chado beni) or culantro is a treasure that is used in almost all local dishes, soups noodle dishes, curries, and seasoning all types of meat.
+In Trinidad and Tobago, the chadon beni (chado beni) or culantro is a treasured herb that is used in almost all local dishes, soups noodle dishes, curries, and seasoning all types of meat.
 Trinis just love it’s distinct pungent flavor.
 One of the most popular dishes that comprises mostly of chadon beni is the chadon beni sauce, that is especially used to flavor the most popular sandwiches in Trinidad and Tobago, the bake and shark.

 Chadon beni can be sometimes mistaken for a weed.
 It has tall, stiff, serrated leaves that grow to the length of 4 to 8 inches long in a rosette format.
 At its central ridge it has a tall stalk, usually about 16-inches that has smaller prickly leaves and a cone-shaped greenish flower that carry the seeds.